ReallyMcCoy/reallymccoy.github.io/_pages/fun.md

 This page is just for fun.

+## Pittsburgh, Greatest City in the USA

+People often ask me what to do in Pittsburgh, City of Bridges, Steel City, City of Champions.
+Where to begin?
+Check out my [PDF guide here](https://www.codymccoy.com/files/Pittsburgh-what-to-do.pdf).

 ## Bookbinding

 At Harvard, I taught bookbinding courses in the [Bow and Arrow Press](https://www.instagram.com/bowarrowpress).
 My students made amazing hand-bound copies of works by Oscar Wilde, Lewis Carroll, Simone de Beauvoir, their own family's recipe books, Shakespeare, and more.
 Below are images of a few books I have bound over the years.